 However, as with any festival site, the terrain can be uneven in places and there is a hill on the walk to the general campsite.

 DISTANCES ON SITE

 The festival site is fairly compact, offering short distances to travel between the Accessible Campsite and all the main festival stages.
-Distances between the Accessible Campsite and key locations listed below:
+Here were the distances between the Accessible Campsite and key locations in 2017:

 - Main Stage – 260 metres